Wild Cantor actions: Introduction

-Theorems \ref{thm-main2} shows that if the Ellis group of a wild minimal equicontinuous action $(X,G,\Phi)$ is isomorphic to the wreath product of finite groups, then its centralizer group is always trivial and the action is always algebraically stable.
+To rephrase the statement of Theorem \ref{thm-main2}, we show that if a countable group $G$, acting effectively on the boundary of a spherically homogeneous tree, is a dense subgroup of the wreath product of finite groups, then the action is always algebraically stable with trivial centralizer group.

 \begin{ex} In Theorem \ref{thm-main2}, one can specify the conditions on the groups $A_i$ under which $G$ is finitely generated.
 Let $A_i = \Alt(m_i)$ for $i \geq 5$, where $m=(m_1,m_2,\ldots)$ is the spherical index.
 If $m_i \geq 5$ for $i \geq 1$, then each $\Alt(m_i)$ is simple, which implies that it is equal to its commutator subgroup.
 Then by \cite{Bondarenko2010} the infinite wreath product of the groups $\Alt(m_i)$, $ i\geq 1$, defined as in Section \ref{subsec-wreathproduct}, is topologically finitely generated.
 Since $\Alt(m_i) \subset \Sym(m_i)$, and $\Alt(m_i)$ acts transitively on the set of $m_i$ elements, a dense subgroup $G$ of the wreath product acts minimally on the boundary $\widehat{X}$ of the tree $\tree$.
 By \cite[Theorem 1.10]{Lukina2019b} any infinite wreath product of finite groups contains non-Hausdorff elements, which implies that the action of $G$ on $\widehat X$ is dynamically wild not of finite type.
 Theorem \ref{thm-main2} shows that this action is always algebraically stable with trivial centralizer group. \end{ex}